Ferny Grove railway station

-Ferny Grove railway station is the terminus station of the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Ferny Grove.
+Ferny Grove is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1918 and serves the Brisbane suburb of Ferny Grove.
+It is a ground level station, featuring one island platform with two faces.

 The Brisbane Tramway Museum is a short walk south of the station.

 History

-The station opened in 1918 as part of the extension to Samford.

-The line formerly extended to Dayboro, but was cut back to Ferny Grove in 1955, as part of a larger rationalisation by the Queensland Government of its railway lines.
-The line now terminates here with bus services running to Samford during peak times.
+The station opened in 1918 as part of the extension of the railway line to Samford and then extended to Dayboro in 1920.
+It was cut back to Ferny Grove in 1955, as part of a larger rationalisation by the Queensland Government of its railway lines.
+The line now terminates at Ferny Grove with bus services running to Samford during peak times.

 The station was upgraded in 2012 as part of the Keperra-Ferny Grove duplication project.
 The upgrade included relocating the platform, a new station building and car park.

 Camp Mountain rail accident

 The Camp Mountain rail accident occurred in 1947 west of Ferny Grove on the Dayboro stretch of the line.
 It is Queensland's worst railway accident.
 16 people were killed when a picnic excursion train failed to negotiate a bend on the line between Camp Mountain and Samford.
 A small memorial marks the site of the accident.